uclaacm/studio.uclaacm.com/README.md

 - `index:watch` does the same thing but automatically reruns the script when something changes

 If you modify any content in `content`, you need to rerun `index` (or have `index:watch` automatically rerun), so it is best to run `yarn dev` and `yarn index:watch` at the same time, either using 2 terminal instances or in parallel (`yarn dev & yarn index:watch` on Mac, Linux, and [MS Powershell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4#msi)).

+### Deploying

+The branch `prod` is automatically deployed to the Netlify project `vermillion-hummingbird-d28997` accessible through [https://vermillion-hummingbird-d28997.netlify.app/].

+If you need access to the Netlify, ask Aubrey.
+Note that the main configuration needed for Netlify to work is to set up the environment variables [as shown above](#environment-variables)